 The event organizers take the following safety precautions to prevent accidents and assist if an accident occurs:

-1) Careful Road Closure & Inspection - Highway Patrol is stationed at the start and finish of the closed section of road to stop vehicle traffic.
-Race staff is also positioned at possible road access points along the course (event locations are all rural and it's just a few small dirt access roads to ranches) to stop any vehicles.
+1) Careful Road Closure & Inspection – Highway Patrol (Guarda Nacional) is stationed at the start and finish of the closed section of road to stop vehicle traffic.
+Race staff is also positioned at possible road access points along the course (event locations are all rural and it’s just a few small dirt access roads to ranches) to stop any vehicles.
 A couple weeks before the event we clean the road and perform any necessary road repairs for maximum safety and enjoyment.
 A follow up road inspection and final cleaning is performed in the days before competition.
 Please note that there may still inevitably be surface imperfections, pebbles, dirt, water, cracks, dips, jumps (weeee!), minor pot holes and more.
 These are real roads and not a MotoGP race track.
 As mentioned previously you must operate your vehicle with an appropriate level of caution and control appropriate to the current road conditions.

 2) Radio Communications are in place and event staff with radios are positioned at the start and finish lines as well as several other locations along the road.
 A sweep vehicle with radio communication is released 5 minutes prior to every practice, qualification and competition run as well as a radio equipped chase vehicle after the last competitor departs.